aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icssrule/csstext/_index.md

 ---
 ## ICSSRule.CSSText property

-The parsable textual representation of the rule.
-This reflects the current state of the rule and not its initial value.
+The cssText property of the [`CSSRule`](../../icssrule) interface returns the actual text of a [`CSSStyleSheet`](../../icssstylesheet) style-rule.

+Note: Do not confuse this property with element-style CSSStyleDeclaration.cssText.

 ```csharp
 public string CSSText { get; set; }